butlerx/wetty/docs/atoz.md

 v14.14.0
 ```

-**Note:** There is consideration with the `nvm` method. `node` is only in the local user's path through sourcing of the `~/.nvm/nvm.sh` which is done when the shell sources the user's `.bashrc` file upon login.
+**Note:** There is an important consideration with the `nvm` method. `node` is only in the local user's path through sourcing of the `~/.nvm/nvm.sh` which is done when the user logs in and the shell sources the user's `.bashrc` file.
 So for some applications who are not aware of this local shell environment `node` will not be usable unless we provide a full path and `nvm` commands will also be unavailable.
 The way we over come this issue for the needs of this guide is by using this command substitution to provide the full path, where applicable:

 ```bash
 $(source ~/.nvm/nvm.sh && nvm which 14)